Palaces and park ensemble in Ostromecko: Prussian partition

 The Ostromecko landlords were regularly donating to local undertakings in Ostromecko, as well as participating to the religious life of both the Evangelical and Catholic parishes.
 In 1904, the estate was visited for the second time by emperor Wilhelm II, where he was lavishly received at the New Palace.
-A mug used by the emperor has been has been kept in the Alvensleben family vault: he bore the inscription This cup was drank by His Majesty Emperor Wilhelm II, but was lost during WWII.
+A mug used by the emperor has been kept in the Alvensleben family vault: it bore the inscription This cup was drank by His Majesty Emperor Wilhelm II, but was lost during WWII.

 From 1905 to 1912, Count Albrecht expanded once again the residence, following a design of Henryk Spier, a Poznań architect, with a ballroom.
 As far as the park is concerned, an extensive terrace with balustrade, pergolas and stairs were built, creating a unique viewpoint upon the Vistula.

 Joachim served in Potsdam as an army cadet at the age of 15.
 He was involved in the circle of the Polish nobility from Poznań, where he met Katarzyna Bnińska (1884–1969).
 She was the daughter from the Count Bolesław and Katarzyna Taczanowski Bniński who owned estates in Dąbki and Samostrzel.
 In 1908, Joachim Martin married Katarzyna in London.
 For some time, the young couple traveled around Europe, then lived in Katarzyna's parents' house.

 Katarzyna Bnińska had in 1908 a son, Albrecht Werner Rodriguez (1906–1965), from an extra-marital affair with a Spanish professor.
 In 1910, the couple had a son, Ludolf (1910–1996), born in Ostromecko.

-In 1915, after his mother passed away, Joachim was handed over the Ostromecko estate, while his father Albrecht left to his land in Erxleben, where he was buried after his death on January 16, 1928.
+In 1915, after his mother died, Joachim was handed over the Ostromecko estate, while his father Albrecht left to his land in Erxleben, where he was buried after his death on January 16, 1928.

 During World War I, Joachim served in the German cavalry, receiving the rank of captain.
 After the defeat of Germany, he returned to Ostromecko in 1918, to manage the estate.
 From this year on, Katarzyna lived separately from him and eventually divorced in 1921, moving initially to her villa in Sopot and later to Oberstdorf.
-Both children, however, remained under the responsibility of Joachim and attended schools in Bydgoszcz.
+Both children (Ludolf and his step brother Albrecht Werner "Rodrigez"), however, remained under the responsibility of Joachim and attended schools in Bydgoszcz.

 Joachim Martin married Gizel von Kaszona, his second wife from Hungarian origin, in Paris.